AnIrishDuck/fajita/guide/src/1-polygons.md

 ### Sets of Polygons

-Note that we see this "set of polygons" result twice here.
+We see this "set of polygons" result twice here.
 We will call this new concept a _shape_, and discuss next how it is a powerful tool for modeling two-dimensional objects.